 Free lunch provided for families at this location only.
 Students’ meals are included in their dining meal plan, so they should get their OneCard first.

 Choose one reception from the list below and join parents, students, and staff members in learning more about a specific program or aspect of student life at Carleton.

-How does Carleton help prepare students for Life After Carleton?
-Career Center staff will be available to answer your questions, show you some of the resources we have to offer, and give you tips about how to connect liberal arts skills to rewarding career paths.
-Join us for treats and conversation in Great Hall.
+How does Carleton help prepare students for life after Carleton?
+Career Center staff and the Pre-Health Advisor will be available to answer your questions, show you some of the available resources, and give you tips about how to connect liberal arts skills to rewarding career paths.
+Join us for treats and conversation.

 Office of Intercultural & International Life, Alumni Guest House Patio

 The Office of Intercultural and International Life (OIIL) invites students and parents to an informal outdoor reception.
-Tours of Stimson House, Carleton’s intercultural center, also will be available.
-Enjoy some refreshments as we connect new students and their families to the Carleton community.
-Are you interested in having an OIIL Peer Leader?
-This is a great time to sign up.
+Tours of Stimson House, Carleton’s intercultural center, will also be available.
+Enjoy some refreshments as you connect to the Carleton community.
 All are welcome.
 Rain location: Stimson House.